Louisiana Essentials: The Music

 Cajun and zydeco is the music of what we call Cajun Country—the region in and around the city of Lafayette, northward to Opelousas and Eunice and westward to Lake Charles.
 But it also includes the bayous southwest of New Orleans.
 While these genres have similar roots, Cajun is closer to the European folk music of 18th-century French-Acadian exiles who settled Louisiana’s swamps, prairies and bayous.
 Zydeco, on the other hand, was created by Creole sharecroppers and farmers in the region and is rooted more in American blues.

 Dancing is a mainstay for both musical genres, especially zydeco (it’s practically impossible to stand or sit completely still at a zydeco show).
 But whether you’re listening to a Cajun waltz or a zydeco strut, you’ll at least find your hand drumming the table or your toes tapping on the floor.
 It’s that infectious.
-Insider tip: My favorite Cajun music experience is the Rendez-Vous des Cajuns concert series every Saturday night at Eunice’s Liberty Theater.
-For zydeco, the Sunday afternoon fais-do-do (FAY-dough-dough) at Angelle’s Whiskey River Landing near Henderson is a great choice.
+Experience the Rendez-Vous des Cajuns concert series at Eunice’s Liberty Theater.

 Click here to get the full Louisiana music experience––from comprehensive venue listings and popular festivals, to music-related historical sites statewide and recurring concert and jam series.